AppFair/appfair.github.io/index.md

  - `screenshotURLs`: An array of URL strings pointing to a PNG screenshot of the app.
 Optional.
  - `fundingLinks`: An array of links to supported funding links.
 See [Funding Links](#funding-links).
- - `permissions`: An array of permission definitions, one for each entitlement, background mode, and feature "*UsageDescription" in use by the app.
+ - `permissions`: An array of permission definitions, one for each entitlement, background mode, and feature `*UsageDescription` in use by the app.
 Optional only if there are no permissions, entitlements, or background modes used by the app.
 See [Permission Types](#permission-types).

 #### Funding Links